-Marble, granite, and quartz are three materials frequently used on kitchen and bathroom countertops.
-Two are natural, one artificial, but with today’s manufacturing technology it can be nearly impossible to spot the difference with the naked eye.
+Marble, granite, and quartz are three materials frequently used for kitchen and bathroom countertops.
+Two are natural, one is artificial, but with today’s manufacturing technology it can be nearly impossible to spot the difference with the naked eye.

-True marble will also have an unparalleled glossiness.
+True marble also has an unparalleled glossiness.
 This is often replicated in synthetic stones by adding small bits of glass and other materials, but it does not carry the same lasting shine of marble.

 Marble is made naturally through thousands of years of heat and pressure.
 The colors of other minerals will appear as veins or swirls throughout the stone, with no repeating or symmetrical patterns and at varying depths and dimensions.
 Marble is also somewhat translucent, often allowing you to see a few millimeters past the surface, which gives the material more depth.

 The reason marble is so popular with artists and architects alike is that it is relatively soft and easy to cut and carve.
-The most reliable way to tell if you are looking at real marble is to test its hardness by cutting with something sharp like a knife.
+The most reliable way to tell if you are looking at real marble is to test its hardness by cutting with something sharp, like a knife.
 A real marble top will show scratches and etching over time.
-If you scratch a knife on a marble top (do this on the underside of the slab!) and don’t see the damage, the surface is likely granite or manufactured stone.
+If you scratch a knife on a marble top (only do this on the underside of the slab) and don’t see the damage, the surface is likely granite or manufactured stone.

-Another natural stone, Granite has also been used for thousands of years in buildings, bridges, and monuments.
+Another natural stone that’s popular for countertops, Granite, has also been used for thousands of years in buildings, bridges, and monuments.
 Mount Rushmore, the famous sculpture of U.S. Presidents George Washington, Thomas Jefferson, Theodore Roosevelt, and Abraham Lincoln, is sculpted in a granite outcrop in the hills of South Dakota.
 Because it contains an assortment of different minerals like feldspar, quartz, and mica, granite can come in many colors, but the most common ones are whites, grays, reds, and browns.

-It is a "phanerite" rock, meaning it contains crystals and clumps of minerals large enough to distinguish with the naked eye.
-When you look at a slab of granite, you will see various pieces in a speckled pattern that come together to form the stone.
+Granite is a phaneritic rock, meaning it contains crystals and clumps of minerals large enough to distinguish with the naked eye.
+When you look at a slab of granite, you see various pieces in a speckled pattern that come together to form the stone.

-Some granite has more of a veined look, similar to marble, but if you look closely, the color patches tend to have a more grainy, blurry look rather than distinct streaks.
+Some granite has more of a veined look, similar to marble, but if you look closely, the color patches tend to be grainier and blurrier, rather than distinct streaks.
 Unlike marble, granite is completely opaque, so you will only see the outermost layer of the surface.

 The Best Option for Your Home

-All three of these countertop materials have their pros and cons, and all three will add value to your home.
-In the end, it is a matter of personal preference.
+All three countertop materials, marble, granite, and quartz, have their pros and cons, but all three will add value to your home.
+In the end, the countertop material you choose is a matter of personal preference.